Gaussian semiparametric estimates on the unit sphere: Asymptotic results: Consistency and asymptotic Gaussianity

-\begin{remark} To ensure that the estimator exists, as usual we shall assume throughout this paper that the parameter space for $\alpha $ is a compact subset of $ \mathbb{R};$ more precisely we take $\alpha \in A=\left[ a_{1},a_{2}\right] , $ $2<a_{1}<a_{2}<\infty ,$ and $G\in (0,\infty ).$ This is little more than a formal requirement that is standard in the literature on (pseudo-)maximum likelihood estimation.
-It should be noted that Spherical Whittle estimates are computationally extremely convenient, while their counterpart in the real domain is for all practical purposes unfeasible, given the dimension of current datasets. \end{remark}

-\begin{remark} Under Condition \ref{A3}, it is readily seen that $(2l+1)\widehat{C} _{l}/Gl^{-\alpha _{0}}$ is asymptotically distributed as a Gamma random variables of parameters $\left\{ 2l+1,1\right\} ,$ and the Spherical Whittle estimator is asymptotically equivalent to exact maximum likelihood. \end{remark}
+\end{remark} \begin{remark} To ensure that the estimator exists, as usual we shall assume throughout this paper that the parameter space for $\alpha$ is a compact subset of $\mathbb{R}$; more precisely we take $\alpha\in A= [ a_{1},a_{2} ]$, $2<a_{1}<a_{2}<\infty$, and $G\in(0,\infty)$.
+This is little more than a formal requirement that\vadjust{\goodbreak} is standard in the literature on (pseudo-)maximum likelihood estimation.
+It should be noted that Spherical Whittle estimates are computationally extremely convenient, while their counterpart in the real domain is for all practical purposes unfeasible, given the dimension of current datasets. \end{remark} \begin{remark} Under Condition \ref{A3}, it is readily seen that $(2l+1)\widehat{C} _{l}/Gl^{-\alpha_{0}}$ is asymptotically distributed as a Gamma random variables of parameters $ \{ 2l+1,1 \} $, and the Spherical Whittle estimator is asymptotically equivalent to exact maximum likelihood. \end{remark}

-We can rewrite in a more transparent form the previous estimator following an argument analogous to \cite{Robinson}, i.e. \textquotedblleft concentrating out\textquotedblright\ the parameter $G$.
+We can rewrite in a more transparent form the previous estimator following an argument analogous to \cite{Robinson}, that is, ``concentrating out'' the parameter $G$.
 Indeed, the previous minimization problem is equivalent to let us consider

 Simple computations show that the minimization problem can be equivalently reformulated as